grape-finance/BB-Custom-contracts/TO_DO.md

 - refactor main contracts ie wrapper, zapper, minter, favor
 - test suite for above main contracts (mint/redeemer/ favor, zapper (inc flash hack test), wrapper)
 - Adjust zapper to log buy for esteem bonus only if twap of favor token is < 3.00 as similar in buy wrapper

+## DONE

+- Fix tests for updated favor to change from ethLatestPrice to getLatestTokenPrice(token)